 Use client-side scripts to add a designed signature to the client settings of assigned users.
 From within their email client, users can see the signature as they type an email message.

 Apply server-side mail transport rules to ensure signatures are added after an email is sent, but before it leaves the corporate network.
 The signature is essentially “stamped” onto the message, allowing for signatures on email sent from any device.

 Common IT challenges with email signature management

 Although an IT professional can enforce a signature policy using a script and custom HTML code, the following challenges complicate that approach:

 Marketing might create a compelling email signature design, but that doesn’t mean it’s easily replicated in HTML.
 It’s time-consuming to build an email signature template using HTML code, and it will often need to be tested outside standard working hours.

-The disclaimer function isn’t designed with high-quality HTML in mind for organizations using Microsoft Exchange or Office 365 (now Microsoft 365).
-For G Suite (now Google Workspace) users, the Admin console has “Append footer” settings in the Gmail compliance section.
+For Google Workspace users, the Admin console has “Append footer” settings in the Gmail compliance section.
 However, HTML is not supported.
 The footer text is limited to 10,000 characters and needs to be linked from a web server.

 Issues with client-side scripts

 Client-side scripts are typically not supported on mobile devices and non-standard clients.
 This means 100% design conformity is impossible.
 Meanwhile, using client-side scripts with server transport rules isn’t an effective avenue to manage email signatures because the two methods will compete with each other.